nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### Storage for income and expense entries
 Save all the income and expense entries to the KaChinnnngggg.txt

-All income and expense entries will be update to the file for every command input.
+All income and expense entries will be updated to the file for every command input.

 There is no command to save to file manually since it's updating after every command